fanwang22/tradeshift_project/README.md

 # tradeshift
 Description:

-I created the project using Python Flask.
+Created the project using Python Flask.
 The server code will be running on http://127.0.0.1:5000 Each tree node has an id which is used to be referenced in the APIs.
 More details about the tree node structure can be found in src/tree_node.py
 When the web server starts, a tree strucutre will be created, like this:
          root